 The athmosphere is good, people chat, laugh, and walk around to borrow colors and watch each other’s work.
 Finally, we gather all works on the floor to compare and comment on the process and results, and I realize that my windblown trees are more figurative than most others.
 Anyway, it’s fun to see such different paintings come out of the same source of inspiration.
 Some participants paint on a daily basis.
 Others are here for fun and to have a different art experience.

-We talk about the group composition and wonder about the absence of men?
-According to Louise, there are a few male participants in the other two weekly workshops.
+Our group wonder about the absence of men?
 The gender balance is puzzling, though, especially considering that the majority of famous and recognized artists are men.
 Might be due to prejudices like the ones I had prior to this evening; it could also just be due to work pressure or lack of awareness.